 Head west from Hood River to drive beneath the imposing bluffs of the Columbia River Gorge.
 Take a short but scenic hike to the base of Wahclella Falls, test your endurance on the climb to Munra Point, or simply enjoy a leisurely drive to Multnomah and Latourell Falls on the Historic Columbia River Highway.

-Our Trout Lake vacation homes will give you the outdoor adventure or respite you've been searching for - book your Washington getaway today!
+Our Trout Lake vacation homes and cabins will give you the outdoor adventure or respite you've been searching for - book your Washington getaway today!

 Photo Credit: Maurice King via Flickr